 Modules that implement an extension point can also by non-hygienic or hygienic, potentially entailing several types of incompatibilities.
 The following table characterizes how the strictness of interfaces and implementations interact.

 When mismatches that cannot be coerced occur, StreamBase raises errors that identify the extension point as their locus.
-Fixing the problem requires changing either the interface or the implementing modules from non-Hygienic to hygienic or vice versa, or modifying one or more of the schemas involved.
+Fixing the problem requires changing either the interface or the implementing modules from non-Hygienic to hygienic or the opposite way, or modifying one or more of the schemas involved.
 When modifying schemas is not feasible, consider using hygienic modules and interfaces that define capture fields.